These services are not covered under our contract with the NHS and will attract a fee.

 - Private sick notes

-- Declarations of health (gym membership, parachute jumps, etc)
+- Fitness to Attend Activity (gym membership, parachute jumps, etc) - statement of fact

 - Vaccination certificates